Snapr/javascript-fx/README.md

 - url: path to original image
 - element: img element to output to

-- width: output width
+- width: output width - force image to this width (stretch)
-- height: output height
+- height: output height - force image to this height (stretch)

+- size: output width - force longest dimension to this size (maintaining aspect)
+- aspect: output height - used with size, crop image to this aspect then scale

 - filter_pack: path/to/filter-pack-directory/
 - sticker_pack: path/to/sticker-pack-directory/
 - text: initial values for text fields. eg. `{ title: "The Sneeches", author: "Dr Seuss" }`